textileio/advanced-react-native-boilerplate/README.md

 # @textile/advanced-react-native-boilerplate

-React Native boilerplate including react-navigation, redux, and sagas with example Textile management.
+React Native boilerplate including react-navigation, redux, and sagas with example [Textile](https://github.com/textileio/go-textile/wiki) management.
+Built using the [Textile React Native SDK](https://github.com/textileio/react-native-sdk) and runs an [IPFS](https://ipfs.io) node directly in your app.

 If you are looking for a more simple boilerplate, try our [single screen react-native boilerplate](https://github.com/textileio/react-native-boilerplate).